-Yoshihito Kawamura, Director of the Center, appointed to the Faculty of Engineering at Kumamoto University in 2000, who was working on material development to overcome the general problems related to Mg alloys as described above, discovered that alloys containing 1 at% zinc (Zn) and 2 at% yttrium (Y) in Mg showed unprecedented high strength properties.
+Yoshihito Kawamura, director of the Center, appointed to the Faculty of Engineering at Kumamoto University in 2000.
+He has been working on materials development to overcome the general problems related to Mg alloys.
+Kawamura and his group members discovered that a dilute Mg alloys containing 1 at% zinc (Zn) and 2 at% yttrium (Y) showed unprecedented high strength properties.

-MThe crystal structure of Mg is a hexagonal closed packed structure (hcp) (see Figure 1).
-In this structure, Mg atoms are aligned without any gaps.
+Basically, crystal structure of Mg is the hexagonal closed-packed (hcp) structure (Fig. 1), where Mg atoms are aligned without any gaps.
 Atoms are then stacked on top of that in the same way, without any gaps.
 At that time, the atoms of the upper layers are stacked so as to get in-between the atoms of the lower layers.
 If the bottom layer is layer A, the layer above it (layer B) will be a layer that deviates from the position of layer A. The next layer is formed in the same arrangement as layer A (see Figure 2 (a)).
 A material having an hcp structure regularly accumulates atomic layers in a two-layer cycle in this way (therefore, hcp structure is also called 2H structure).

 However, in the magnesium alloy (Mg-Zn-Y) originally developed at Kumamoto University, it has become clear that there are layers in which Zn and Y are formed between Mg stack structures with an hcp structure.
 If only Mg were used, it would be aligned as ABAB… But a new layer (layer C) is included in the layer with Zn and Y atoms (see Figure 2 (b)).
 Moreover, given that layer C does not enter randomly, it has a specific stacking cycle and its cycle is relatively long.
 Therefore, we call such a crystal structure a Long Period Stacking Ordered Structure (LPSO Structure).
 It is highly likely that this LPSO structure is the main reason for the ultrahigh-strength of the Mg-Zn-Y alloy, MRC has been working on elucidating the formation mechanism and the mechanical properties of the magnesium alloy having the LPSO structure.